asayers/cbdr/journey.md

 the clock times have gone up - but do we have enough data to be confident?

 This sounds like a hypothesis test to me.
 Specifically, we're want to know whether the means of two distributions are the same.
-The distributions may have different variances, but we can assume that they're roughly normal (benchmark results usually are).
+The distributions may have different variances, but we can assume that they're roughly normal (benchmark results are usually skewed, so it's not the most realistic choice - but it'll do).
 For this, we need Welch's t-test.

 Since we're interested in how much the values have changed, as well as whether they're different, we want to show confidence intervals rather than p-values.